2011–12 Melbourne Victory FC (women) season: Regular season

 Victory opened the season with a 2–0 victory over Perth Glory at the Veneto Club with Caitlin Friend and Amy Jackson scoring either side of half-time.

 Playing against Sydney FC in their second match, the Victory lost a tight battle 2–1 with Sydney's guest player Megan Rapinoe scoring a winner late in the match.

 Travelling to Canberra, Victory faced Canberra United at McKellar Park.
 Victory conceded two goals in the first half and Kendall Fletcher could only score a consolation goal with twelve minutes to play.

 Returning to Victoria, the team faced winless Adelaide United at Veneto Club.
 Victory prevailed 4–0, with Caitlin Friend scoring three times.

 In their sixth match of the season, Victory played Newcastle Jets in Geelong, marking Melissa Barbieri's return to Victoria.
 The Victory used her return to market the match and tried, unsuccessfully, to attract a W-League record crowd.
 Before the match, Barbieri complained, saying, "they are billing me, in front of their own players, to market the game and I think that's poor form."
 Ultimately, the Victory prevailed 2–1, with Jodie Taylor scoring two goals for the home team.

 Playing in Perth a week later, Victory faced a Perth Glory team who had been defeated 11–0 by Sydney FC the previous week.
 The Glory were also missing two players who had been suspended after a fight at training.
 Victory recorded their biggest win of the season in a 5–0 defeat with Katrina Gorry scoring a brace and Jodie Taylor a hat-trick.

 Facing the undefeated Canberra United in late December, the Victory led early with Taylor converting a 20th minute penalty after Fletcher was brought down in the penalty area.
 Michelle Heyman equalised for Canberra in the 81st minute and the final score remained 1–1.

 Entering their final match of the season against Adelaide United at Burton Park in Adelaide, the Victory were guaranteed of making the finals, with the Newcastle Jets losing to Perth Glory the day before.
 Had the Jets won, the Victory would have needed a point to lock in fourth spot.
 The Victory won comfortably with four players sharing in the goals in a 4–1 win over the Reds.

-Finals

-Having finished fourth, Victory faced Canberra United for the chance to play in the grand final.
-Canberra entered the match as firm favourites having gone through the season undefeated.